-Sprint is a Bus Rapid Transit (BRT) service that provides high frequency service and predictable journey times.
-It runs on the road with dedicated bus lanes through areas of high congestion.
+Sprint is a Bus Rapid Transit (BRT) service that provides high frequency service and runs on the road with dedicated bus lanes through areas of high congestion.
 There are 7 routes planned for the West Midlands with 3 being accelerated so they will be ready for the Birmingham Commonwealth games in 2022 and will form part of a long term strategy for public transport in the West Midlands.
+The buses will all be zero emission vehicles.